abrdn European Logistics Income

 The most significant change in the composition of the portfolio since our last note was the sale of the asset in Leon, northern Spain.
 The company completed the deal in April for €18.5m (a small premium to the most recent valuation).
 This represented the company’s first disposal from its portfolio and crystalised a 20% gross profit on the acquisition price of €15.4m.

 The manager made the decision to sell the asset as it was one of the more mature in the portfolio (having been acquired in 2018) and the sale formed part of the group’s more recent strategic pivot to smaller, urban logistics properties.
-The sale, slightly above the book value at 31 March 2023, also validates the portfolio values.
+The sale, slightly above the book value at 31 March 2023, also validates the portfolio values, the manager says.
 The transaction improves the company’s cash position (thereby lowering its LTV to 34.7%), and an adjustment to the fixed term debt arrangement over the asset reduces the company’s all-in interest rate to 1.97% – one of the lowest in the real estate sector (with its first refinancing event not until mid-2025).